Zephyroche/simulatelag/README.md

 IF="eth" #Your interface name
 DST_CIDR="ip" #Address to apply lag on
 ```
-Then, you will simply need to run as root something like
+Then, you need to run as root something like
 ```
 simulatelag.sh start 15
 ```